ddubson/bookmarkr/README.md

 - Jest (using `ts-jest` as bridge from `typescript` to `ES5`)
 - Enzyme
+- Cypress - E2E Testing
 - Pact - Contract Testing

+### End-to-End (e2e) Testing

+Using Cypress to test use cases of the application.

+`cypress.json` contains the base configurations for Cypress runtime including `baseUrl` which defines the front end for testing against.
+It is set locally to the location where the front end is started.

+`cypress:open` script opens the Cypress runtime locally.
+`cypress:run` is run headless in CI.
+It requires the front and back end to be started (preferably in DEV mode).

 ### Contract Testing